SamMorales11/saasmetrics-analytics/README.md

 Utilizing the interactive dashboard filters reveals that customer retention decays fastest within the first 90 days among users in the 'Startup' tier.
 Conversely, the 'Enterprise' segment demonstrates exceptional long-term loyalty, maintaining a highly stable retention rate consistently above 90%.

 ## 💡 Actionable Strategic Recommendations
-* **Re-onboarding Strategy untuk Segmen Startup:** The Product Team must overhaul the initial 30-day new user journey.
-Implementing in-app interactive guidelines is essential to accelerate Time-to-Value (TTV), ensuring that Startup-tier customers immediately realize product value before the second monthly billing cycle commences.
+* **Re-onboarding Strategy untuk Segmen Startup:** The Product Team must overhaul the initial 30 day new user journey.
+Implementing in app interactive guidelines is essential to accelerate Time to Value (TTV), ensuring that Startup-tier customers immediately realize product value before the second monthly billing cycle commences.

 * **Audit Kanal Pemasaran April:** The Marketing Team should conduct a comprehensive audit of the campaigns executed during April.
-The audience characteristics and acquisition channels deployed that month must be replicated, as they have proven highly effective in capturing High-Value Customers (HVCs).
+The audience characteristics and acquisition channels deployed that month must be replicated, as they have proven highly effective in capturing High Value Customers (HVCs).

 * **Early Warning System (EWS) untuk Customer Success:** The Data Analytics team recommends engineering a predictive trigger metric to flag users whose transactional activity decelerates by the third week.
 This enables the Customer Success team to proactively intervene and mitigate involuntary or automated churn.